 Clara (who runs & lives on the farm) and her now husband Errol got married on the there in April 2019 and loved it so much that they wanted to open it up for others to enjoy, offering weddings, social parties, glamping and events.
 So while the Farm is long established as a venue it’s an exciting new venture while remaining a working farm.

 It’s perfect for my love of weddings and couples on the non-traditional and quirky side.
 The buildings have bucket loads of character with loads of awesome nooks and crannies.
-The opportunities for capturing stunning couple portraits are plentiful.
+The opportunities for capturing stunning wedding photos are plentiful.
 The textures and colours of the rustic buildings are fabulous and the light in the barns is so beautiful it genuinely excites me.